OpenTechSchool/html-css-beginners/core/portfolio.md

 		font-size: 0.9em;
 	}

-And here we can already see the other really important property.
-Font-size.
-As you already understood that's set the size font of your selector.
-Browser have a font-size set by default but is important for a good look change these.
+And here we can already see the other really important property: font-size.
+As you already understood that sets the size of the font of your selector.
+Browsers have a font-size set by default but it is important for a good look to change these defaults.
-However, you should not use font size adjustments to make paragraphs look like headings, or headings look like paragraphs.
+You should not use font size adjustments, however, to make paragraphs look like headings or headings to look like paragraphs.
 The font-size can be set using px, em or %.
 Your screen resolution specifies how many pixels your screen/display is made of.
 So when you specify: font-size:
 12px;, you're basically telling the browser that each letter should be 12 pixels high.
-That's is therefore connected with your screen size.
+That is therefore connected with your screen size.
-Font-size: 50%; sets the font size of your element to 50% of the font size of its parent element and em is the width of the letter 'm' in the selected typeface, basically the same as percentage, except that 1em is 100% and 1.5em is 150%.
+Font-size: 50%; sets the font size of your element to 50% of the font size of its parent element and em is the width of the letter 'm' in the selected typeface.
+It's basically the same as percentage, except that 1em is 100% and 1.5em is 150%.
-The size calculated from pixels to em using this formula: pixels/16=em.
+To calculate the size from pixels to em, use this formula: pixels/16=em.
-For examples:
+For example:

 	h1 {font-size:2.5em;} /* 40px/16=2.5em */

-Fact is, it's hard to tell you what you have to do with them because is hard to tell what you are to achieve in each of your layouts.
+It's hard to tell you what you have to do with them because is hard to tell what you are to achieve in each of your layouts.
 Layouts are about creativity, and you can't just fix an approach to fit all of them.
 For now we can say that is better to use em for a font in these days since the user has so many different device and screen size that this is the easier way to make the font-size automatical resizeble.